 As long as your workplace is fully informed of your injury and your accident, by law they need to allow you the time to recover and get better.
 Your recovery is of the highest importance, but it’s also important that you follow medical advice regarding your recovery and that you maintain regular contact with your employer on your progress and your return-to-work plan.

 What are the steps to take to return to work after an injury?

 There is no hard and fast rule for how long you should wait before returning to work.
-However there are several steps you should take during the process:
+However, there are several steps you should take during the process:

 - Speak to your employer.
 It’s their responsibility to make sure that you can return to work safely and it’s against the law for them to discriminate against you.
-They may have to lighten your responsibilities or alter your hours.
+They may be able to lighten your responsibilities or alter your hours.
 Discuss your capacity to complete the requirements of the job and any workplace changes that may benefit you.

 - Your employer may put together a “return to work” plan outlining your duties, specific recommendations and other relevant information.

 Written by Shine Lawyers.
-Last modified: February 1, 2019.
+Last modified: March 19, 2020.